 One of your primary ways to increase the amount of aggregate carrying capacity in your truck is to adjust the rear springs.
 You could make these tougher by installing a leaf pack.
 A leaf pack is an essential element for your truck’s capacity to bear the heaviest load.
 It is an elongated disc with an affixed ridge.

 The leaf springs in your truck give you added support as you lift your cargo bed to raise your truck’s load.
-If you lift up your truck’s bed with an extra payload, the leaf springs will lift with it.
+If you lift your truck’s bed with an extra payload, the leaf springs will lift with it.

 As a result, your vehicle will receive additional support.
 If you’re leaning the truck, the additional leaf it will come with will heighten the effectiveness of existing leaf springs.